Registration for the 2017-2018 school year will open in August, with learning labs resuming in late September. Please check back then.

 - Field trips begin at 9:30am and end at 1:00pm

-- Group size - up to 75 individuals
+- Group size - up to 75 individuals, depending on which lab is selected

 - Group may bring a sack lunch, space will be provided